 These tools are consistently updated to work with new Pokémon Go and OS versions, which is critical for long-term success and account safety.

-This procedure uses a dedicated computer-based GPS spoofing tool (like the ones recommended above) for both iOS and Android devices.
-This is the safest and most accessible technique to simulate flying in Pokémon Go.
+This procedure uses Fonelora Location Changer, a premier computer-based GPS spoofing tool for both iOS and Android devices.
+This is the safest and most accessible technique to simulate flying in Pokémon Go without risking your phone’s core security.

-2. Connect Your Smartphone: Use a quality USB cable to connect your iPhone or Android device to the computer.
-You will need to approve a few permissions.
+Step 2.
+Connect Your Smartphone: Use a high-quality USB cable to connect your iPhone or Android device to the computer.

-5. Launch Pokémon Go and Explore: Open Pokémon Go on your phone.
-Your in-game avatar will appear at the destination you just selected, ready to play.
+Step 5.
+Launch Pokémon Go and Explore: Open Pokémon Go on your phone.
+Your avatar will smoothly appear at the new location, completely ready to join regional raids and catch exclusive wild Pokémon!

 The Restart Rule: